MaxLeLoup/MaxLeLoup/README.md

-### Bonjour 👋 Je m'appelle OwO_Max ou tout simplement Max x)
+### Hello 👋 My name is OwO_Max or simply Max.

-Je suis le fondateur de Xelioss Bot.
+I am the founder of Xelioss Bot.

 <!--
 **OwOMax/OwOMax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.